-The moderate consumption of alcohol causes a significant decrease in serum glucose levels (P<0.05) and glycosylated hemoglobin in MDD and MDND than NDD as observed earlier through similar experiments conducted on moderately drinking type-II diabetics [40, 41].
+The moderate consumption of alcohol causes a significantly alleviated in serum glucose (P<0.05) and glycosylated hemoglobin levels in MDD than NDD and MDND than Abstainers as observed earlier through similar experiments conducted on moderately drinking type-II diabetics [40, 41].
+These effects are purely ameliorated by moderate alcohol consumption.
+In contrast to the fasting serum gluceose levels, the serum Nitrite and Nitrate levels are improved in MDD than NDD and in MDND than Abstainers.
+According to the Venkov et al., it is revealed that the moderate alcohol consumption enhance the endothelial Nitric Oxide Synthase (eNOS) and Nitric oxide production (33 & 34).
+This data is in support to our results and prove the direct impact of moderate alcohol on diabetic individuals.
 Similar results are reported by [42] conducting experiments on rats where they demonstrated that ethanol acutely exerts substantial influences on pancreatic microcirculation by evoking a massive redistribution of pancreatic blood flow from the exocrine into the endocrine part via mechanisms mediated by nitric oxide and vagal stimuli, augmenting late-phase insulin secretion, and thereby evoking hypoglycemia.
 This mechanism seems to involve NO & vagal pathways and is due to the well-known hypoglycemic properties of alcohol in diabetic patients [43, 44].
 A Dutch randomized trial conducted in diabetic teetotallers suggests that a glass of wine with dinner may improve glucose control, particularly in those with higher HbA1c levels to begin with.
 This study, while small, adds to anecdotal evidence and meta-analyses that suggest that wine may hold specific benefits for diabetics whose cardiovascular benefits have been widely touted (European Association for the study of Diabetes 2007 meeting, an unpublished report).
 Experimental studies on the composition of alcohol stating that the principal ameliorative effect of the alcohol on diabetics is due to the presence of polyphenols as ingredients (45).
 However, it is evident that levels of polyphenolic metabolites that reach the human body are always very low (46).
 Therefore, it is clear that the moderate alcohol consumption along with polyphenols have involved in the alleviation of glucose levels in MDD and MDND.